Optimal Deterministic Rendezvous in Labeled Lines

 \begin{proof} We do the following adjustment to our algorithm for the infinite line: \begin{enumerate} \item While an agent has neither seen a node of degree $1$ (the end of a finite path), or reached the same node from two distinct edge-disjoint paths from its starting position (indicating a cycle), it simply executes the algorithm for the infinite line. \item If an agent finds itself at a node of degree $1$, it walks straight in the direction away from that node (using \CarefulWalk) \item If an agent detected that it is in a cycle, it goes to the node of minimum label in the graph, and waits there. \end{enumerate}

-If $n \in O(D \log^* \lmin)$, then after $\Theta(\min(n, D \log^* \lmin))$ rounds, the two agents have discovered the whole graph.
-In particular, they must both be awake.
-For the finite line, that already implies that the agents achieved rendezvous by \cref{prop:no-position-exchange}.
-For the cycle, the agents are guaranteed to meet once they have both reached the node of minimum ID, which must occur after $\Theta(\min(n, D \log^* \lmin))$ rounds (both agents must be awake by the time one of the two agent detects the cycle).
+Suppose $n \in O(D \log^* \lmin)$.
+After $\Theta(\min(n, D \log^* \lmin))$ rounds, if rendezvous has not yet occurred, the two agents have discovered the entire graph.
+In particular, they are both awake.
+For the finite line, this already implies that the agents achieved rendezvous by \cref{prop:no-position-exchange}.
+For the cycle, the agents are guaranteed to meet once they have both reached the node of minimum ID, which must occur after $\Theta(\min(n, D \log^* \lmin))$ rounds (both agents must be awake by the time one of the two agents detects the cycle).

-If $n \geq c\cdot D \log^* \lmin$ for a sufficiently big constant $c$, then the part of the graph that is explored by the two agents in $(c/8)\cdot D \log^* \lmin$ is indistinguishable from a segment from an infinite line.
+If $n \geq c\cdot D \log^* \lmin$ for a sufficiently large constant $c$, then the part of the graph that is explored by the two agents in $(c/8)\cdot D \log^* \lmin$ is indistinguishable from a segment from an infinite line.
 In that case, the agents meet in $O(D \log^* \lmin)$ rounds from our analysis for the infinite line. \end{proof}

-On finite lines and the infinite half-line, the time to rendezvous also decreases with the distance with the distance of the agents to the nearest endpoint (node of degree $1$) of the line.
+On finite lines and the infinite half-line, the time to rendezvous also decreases with the distance of the agents to the nearest endpoint (node of degree $1$) of the line.

 \begin{remark} On the finite labeled line and the infinite labeled half-line, rendezvous can be achieved in $O(\min(d+D, D \log^* \lmin))$ rounds, where $d = \min_{u \in \deg^{-1}(1)} \min_{v\in\set{v_\alpha,v_\beta}} \dist(u,v)$ is the minimum distance between the agents' starting locations and the graph's endpoint(s). \end{remark}